Skip to contentSkip to navigationSkip to topbar

 Dominant Speaker Detection API

 The Dominant Speaker is the participant having the highest audio activity at a given time.
 Many videoconferencing applications enhance the Dominant Speaker (e.g. by representing it larger in the central area of the UI).
-Twilio's Dominant Speaker Detection API makes it possible for developers to be notified when the Dominant Speaker changes in a Group Room.
+Twilio's Dominant Speaker Detection API makes it possible for developers to be notified when the Dominant Speaker changes in a Room.
 Refer to our Detecting the Dominant Speaker developers guide for further guidance.

 Network Quality API

-The Network Quality API is a Video API specifically designed for monitoring the network quality on Group Rooms.
+The Network Quality API is a Video API specifically designed for monitoring the network quality on Rooms.
 Refer to Using the Network Quality API developer guide for further information.

 Minimum Bandwidth Recommendations